THE MESSAGE OF THE TWO WITNESSES

 When the last testimony has been given to God’s satisfaction, God will permit the wicked to overcome his witnesses, driving them from the cities of the earth, so that Satan may be permitted to express himself in the earth without constraint.

 When wickedness has become fully ripe—at that moment the Lord Jesus will descend from Heaven with His witnesses, now in incorruptible bodies.
-When that day comes, woe unto those who have scorned the Lord’s witnesses!
+When that day comes, woe to those who have scorned the Lord’s witnesses!
 They shall be led away into the everlasting fire.
 But the Lord’s people shall rejoice and skip about like calves.

 Verses nine through eleven.